 Of course, the information that a narrator must not withhold doesn’t have to be as extreme as having blood on their hands.
 It could be something more mundane…

-But whatever information they have, large or small, it is their duty as a first person narrator to play fair and not withhold it from the reader just so that they can spring a surprise on them later.
+But whatever information they have, large or small, it is their duty as a first person narrator to play fair.
+They should never withhold it from the reader just so that they can spring a surprise on them later.

 But what if you don’t want to do this?

-This "Son of God" information isn't revealed until later in the novel, but if John Irving had made Owen Meany the novel's narrator, he would have had to make his narrator reveal it.
-By using an observer as a narrator - John Wheelwright, Owen's best friend - the narrator doesn't have to reveal the information because they aren't aware of it themselves.
+- In A Prayer For Owen Meany, for example, Owen Meany, the protagonist, suspects that he is the Son of God.
+(Sounds weird, I know, but it’s a brilliant novel and well worth studying if you believe that using an observer as a narrator might be right for you.)
+This “Son of God” information isn’t revealed until later in the novel.
+But if John Irving had made Owen Meany the novel’s narrator, he would have had to make his narrator reveal it.
+By using an observer as a narrator – John Wheelwright, Owen’s best friend – the narrator doesn’t have to reveal the information because they aren’t aware of it themselves.